aptivator/jquery.extras/README.md

 <span style = "font-size: 18px;">**`$.fn.id`**</span>: gets a value of an `id`
-attribute, sets an `id` to some specified value, or sets an `id` to an auto-generated unique value.  (the function will be applied to the first element in the selection)
+attribute, sets an `id` to some specified value, or sets an `id` to an auto-generated unique value.
+(The function will be applied to the first element in the selection).

 ```html
 <!-- example.html -->